jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 The producer/consumer pattern is a general software pattern which describes the interaction between two parties, a producer and a consumer.
-Consider the following restaurant analogy: The kitchen is able to prepare a given number of meals in an hour.
-Customers, on the other hand, are able to order some different number of meals every hour.
-The meals are represented by receipts that are kept roughly in order, making sure each meal is processed in a timely manner.
+Consider the following restaurant analogy: The kitchen prepares meals at some average rate.
+Customers order meals at another, likely different, average rate.
+Meals are represented by receipts which ensure meals are processed in a timely manner and not lost.
+Ticket holders and computer systems bolster this meal tracking effort.

 In this example, we have the following elements:
+* Resource: Meals
 * Producer: Kitchen
 * Consumer: Customers
-* Resource: Meals
 * Production rate: Rate meals are made
 * Consumption rate: Rate meals are ordered
-* Receipts + ticket holder or computer: Tracking system
+* Receipts, ticket holders, computers: Tracking system

 This is the core of the producer/consumer scenario.
-Resources are generated and used at independent rates and some system must be in place in order to manage said resources.
+Resources are generated and used at different rates and some system must be in place in order to manage said resources effectively.

 ### Bounded Buffers

 In the above restaurant scenario, the receipt tracking system is the "solution" to the meal tracking "problem".
-In software, the generalized solution to the producer system is a bounded buffer.
-A bounded buffer is essentially just a queue with specific access conditions.
-Let's take a look at a graphical representation of a bounded buffer here:
+In software, the generalized solution to the producer/consumer problem is a bounded buffer.
+A bounded buffer is just a queue with specific access methods.
+Let's take a look at a graphical representation of a bounded buffer:

 {% include bounded_buffer.svg %}

-First, the buffer has a **capacity** which is defined when the buffer is created.
-This capacity may not exceeded under any circumstances.
+First, the buffer has a **capacity** which defines the maximum number of elements that can be stored.
 This is why the buffer is called "bounded".
 The **size** of the buffer, in keeping with the terminology of C++'s standard containers, is the current number of elements in the buffer.

-Since it is essentially a queue, elements are removed in the same order that they were placed into it: first in, first out (FIFO).
+Since the buffer is a queue, elements are removed in the same order that they were placed into it: first in, first out (FIFO).
+Multiple producers and multiple consumers are permitted.
+Producers may only insert elements into the buffer, while consumers may only remove elements from it.

-Multiple producers are allowed, but only the producers are allowed to insert elements into the buffer.
-Multiple consumers are also permitted, and the only ones allowed to remove elements.
-The additional "access conditions" will be explored shortly.

 ### Complications

 Before we continue, there are two main complications which must be addressed:

-1. Adding elements when the buffer is full
+1. Adding elements to a full buffer (and removing elements from an empty buffer)
-2. Race conditions
+2. Simultaneous access by multiple entities

-There are multiple ways to address the first complication.
+There are multiple ways to address the first complication of adding data to a full buffer.
 Of course it would be possible to use additional data structures to catch overflow data, but for the sake of this post let's assume we don't want to do that.
 With that in mind, there are four main solutions:

 1. Do not add the element and mark the operation as failed
 2. Wait until there is space to add the element